varnish/Varnish-Book/varnish_book.rst

    Bans that match only against ``obj.*`` are also checked by a background worker thread called the *ban lurker*.
    The parameter ``ban_lurker_sleep`` controls how often the *ban lurker* tests ``obj.*`` bans.
    The ban lurker can be disabled by setting ``ban_lurker_sleep`` to 0.

+   .. ban best practices

+   Bans can be free memory in a very scalable manner if used properly.
+   Bans free memory only after a ban expression hits an object.
+   However, since bans do not prevent new backend responses to be inserted in the cache, client requests that trigger the eviction of an object will most likely insert a new one.
+   Therefore, ban lurker banning is more effective when freeing memory, as we shall see next.

    .. note::